7 Hidden Costs of Selling a Home

 While selling your home can be an opportunity for a significant payday, this process is not without its fair share of expenses.
 Fortunately, selling your home isn’t the only way to cash out and access home equity.

-With a residential leaseback agreement, homeowners are able to reap all of the benefits of selling their homes without the stress, uncertainty, and countless hidden costs.
-By selling to Truehold, you can continue to live in a home filled with precious memories and shared history while tapping into your hard-earned home equity.
-Whether you use this lump sum to travel, indulge in new hobbies, or spend time with those you love is completely up to you — and you can take comfort in knowing you’ll always have a familiar place to come home to.
+With a sell and stay transaction, homeowners are able to reap the benefits of selling their homes without the stress, uncertainty, and countless hidden costs.
+With Truehold, you can sell, cash out your equity, and continue to live in a home filled with precious memories and shared history as a renter.
+Whether you use your lump sum to travel, indulge in new hobbies, or spend time with those you love is completely up to you.

-To learn more about Truehold’s Sale-Leaseback and see why hundreds of homeowners have turned to us for help with accessing home equity, request our free Info Kit.
+To learn more about Truehold’s sell and stay transaction and see why thousands of homeowners have turned to us for help with accessing home equity, get in touch today!

 Sources: